Helpful Travel, Health, and Cultural Information for

-We are sure to be very warmly welcomed throughout this journey.
+You are sure to be very warmly welcomed throughout this journey.
 Your simple greetings and thanks spoken in Arabic will be much appreciated and help build trust and connection.

-The standard words of greeting are Assalaamu alaykoom, which means “peace be upon you.”
+The standard words of greeting are “Assalaamu Alaykum,” which means “Peace be upon you.”
 This works in any situation, formal or informal.

-The proper response is wa alaykoom assalaam.
+The proper response is “wa Alaykum assalaam.”
 If you can’t remember this, then simply

-The other word that everybody should know is shukran – thank you.
+The other word that everybody should know is “shukran” – thank you.

 A phrase that you will often hear is “Ahlan Wa Sahlan” – which literally translated means “family and ease.”
-It is used as the mantra of welcome throughout the region, and would be well rendered into English as “relax and make yourself at home in my country/town/house/shop etc.”
+It is used as the mantra of welcome throughout the region, and would be well rendered into English as “relax and make yourself at home in my country/town/house/shop, etc.”

 The following health information is for general guidance only.
 You should contact a professional health advisor prior to travel.

-There are no mandatory immunizations to enter the country, but it is recommended that you are up to date with immunizations against hepatitis A, polio, tetanus, tuberculosis and typhoid fever.
+There are no mandatory immunizations to enter the country, but it is recommended that you are up to date with immunizations against hepatitis A, polio, tetanus, tuberculosis, and typhoid fever.